 We developed a high-resolution HYCOM-ROMS downscaling oceanic circulation model suitable to scientific and engineering applications for the South China Sea (SCS) and its surrounding waters.
 The model was found to be capable of reproducing the circulations and temperature near the surface as well as the stratification in the SCS realistically.
 The mass budget analysis clarified that the SCS water is markedly affected both by the Kuroshio (KC) and the Mindanao Current (MC) derived from the North Equatorial Current (NEC).
-Because the global HYCOM does not sufficiently detect such detailed physics for its coarser grid resolution, the present high-resolution downscaling model improves representation of the SCS circulations and dynamics substantially.
-Our next step in future work is definitely to conduct one more nesting at horizontal resolution of ~1 km, which is generally sufficient to represent submesoscale dynamics responsible for upper-ocean mixing (e.g., Kamidaira et al., 2018 [11]).
+Because the global HYCOM does not sufficiently detect such detailed physics for its coarser grid resolution, the present high-resolution downscaling model improves representation of the regional and small-scale dynamics, which help enhance our understanding of the SCS circulations and dynamics substantially.
+Our next step in future work is definitely to conduct one more nesting at horizontal resolution of \sim 1 km, which is generally sufficient to represent submesoscale dynamics responsible for upper-ocean mixing (e.g., Kamidaira et al., 2018 [11]).